 Anheuser-Busch

-Just two days after naming Tony La Russa the Cardinals’ new manager and one day after they began removing the AstroTurf from Busch Stadium to install natural grass, Anheuser-Busch shocked St. Louis on October 25, 1995, with the announcement that it was selling the team.
+Just two days after naming Tony La Russa the Cardinals’ new manager and one day after they began removing the AstroTurf from Busch Stadium to install natural grass, Anheuser-Busch announced that it was selling the Cardinals franchise on October 25, 1995.

 “As a publicly held company, we had to ask ourselves a question: Can we continue to do for our shareholders and the fans in St. Louis what they all need?” said John Jacob, Anheuser-Busch director of communications.
 “We understood this was no longer a compatible fit.”[1]